misterjanson/CTF/content/04_CTF/_index.md

 {{% notice note %}} Whenever you see the :police_officer: or :detective: icons that is your cue to use Fortinet tools.{{% /notice %}}

-### Question & Answer :checkered_flag:
+### Capture The Flag :checkered_flag:

-Instructions on gathering flags and questions.
+Each lab will have instructions on gathering flags and answering questions.

 ## Objectives

 - Understand how to operationalize the MITRE ATT&CK framework
 - Understand how FortiEDR provides comprehensive prevention capabilities
-- Observe how FortiEDR natively maps to the MITRE ATT&CK framework
+- Observe how FortiEDR and FortiAnalyzer maps to the MITRE ATT&CK framework
 - Learn to use the FortiEDR Central Manager and FortiAnalyzer console to perform investigations

 ## Time to Complete